siyia2/iso-commander/README.md

 You can add multiple mounts and/or conversion paths.
 All paths are mounted under `/mnt/iso_*` format and all conversions take place at their local source directories, script requires `ROOT` access to `mount&unmount ISOs`.

 If you get: `Error: filesystem error: cannot increment recursive directory iterator: Permission denied`.
-Make sure your path has `755` and upwards permissions for better cache generation, if not, you can set the executable as an `SUID`, or you can always run it as `ROOT` from the beginning if need be.
+Make sure your path has `755` and upwards permissions for better cache generation, alternatively, you can set the executable as an `SUID`, or you can always run it as `ROOT` from the beginning if need be.

 Added Features:
 * Cached ISO management to reduce disk thrashing.